TheArcanePowers/Undergrad-Coursework/README.md

 3. Introduce vaccination model, for each place
 	-https://www.healthdata.org/covid/covid-19-vaccine-efficacy-summary
 	this gives us the probabillity of it stopping the Covid variant use this and we
-	can find out what it does to infection rate.
+	can find out what it does to infection rate one thing I reliazed was that some vaccines aren't in the UK but we can just use thos that are also another problem we have a seperate dictionary for every diffrent variant